-Listed below are TSGS Partner Societies for 2013.
-Those Partner Societies that have renewed their membership for 2014 are denoted with an asterisk.
-If you are a Partner Society and your information is missing or incorrect, please contact your District Representative or email@example.com.
+Listed below are TSGS Partner Societies for 2014.
+If information for your Partner Society is missing or incorrect, please contact your District Representative or firstname.lastname@example.org.

 Albuquerque Genealogical Society, PO Box 24412, Albuquerque, NM 87125-0012